leewujung/fundamentals/boat_tutorials/acoustics/SL_1_Introduction.md

 (acoustics-source)=
 # Sound sources

-From our everyday experience, we encounter many sources of sound in our environment: A knuckle rapping on a door, the wind blowing through the leaves of tree, a group of people having a conversation...
-While these sound sources are all very different from one another, they each have common properties that we can use to describe and compare them.
+From our everyday experience, we encounter many sources of sound in our environment: A knuckle rapping on a door, the wind blowing through the leaves of tree, a group of people having a conversation, etc. While these sound sources are all very different from one another, they each have common properties that we can use to describe and compare them.
 These include the amplitude of the sound being produced, the changes in the sound over time, and the directions in which the sound is being projected.
 In the following notebook, we will look closely at these descriptors of sound, with a particular focus on sonar systems.

 ## Source level